waikato-llm/llm-dataset-converter/plugins/llama2-to-pairs.md

 * accepts: ldc.pretrain.PretrainData
 * generates: ldc.supervised.pairs.PairData

 Converts llama2 pretrain records to prompts/response ones.
 The 'instruction' (ie prompt) is extracted from [INST]...[/INST] and the 'output' (ie response) is the string that follows the [/INST].
-Splits on </s> to generate multiple prompt/response records.
+Splits on <s> to generate multiple prompt/response records.

 ```
 usage: llama2-to-pairs [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]